dotnet/roslyn/docs/features/ref-reassignment.md

 The identifier on the left-hand side of a *ref_assignment* must be a `ref` or `ref readonly` local variable, or an `in`, `ref`, or `out` paramater.
 Ref assignments allow ref local variables or parameters, which represent references to storage locations, to be assigned different references.
+This does not include the `this` reference, even in structs.

 The expression on the right-hand side must have a storage location, i.e. it must be an "l-value."
 This l-value must be "ref-compatible" with the variable being